top of page

 British DJ and producer Blaze DJ standing in front of sculpture, black and white image.

-Scientific Sound Asia welcomes Blaze DJ for his next guest show 'Ministry of Breaks' 12 on our radio station.
-Scientific Sound Asia is the Asian electronic music station for the region with an international following.
+Blaze DJ is welcomed by Scientific Sound Asia for his upcoming guest show 'Ministry of Breaks' 12 on our radio station.
+In the region, Scientific Sound Asia serves as an Asian electronic music station and DJ agency with followers from around the globe.

 DJ Natural Nate, Jiggabot - Soul Searcher (Original Mix) [77Deuce Records]